youliangzhu/pygamd-v1/docs/molgen.rst

       # add the bonds.

-If the configuration of a molecule (including particle positions, types, topology and so on) has been completely given in a MST file, we could generate the system by employing "object" to randomaly place and rotate the molecule.
+If the configuration of a molecule (including particle positions, types, topology and so on) has been completely given in a MST or XML file, we could generate the system by employing "object" to randomaly place and rotate the molecule.

    Example::

-      mol1 = molgen.Object("mol1.mst", 65, molgen.Object.Shape.none)
+      mol1 = molgen.Object("mol1.mst", 65, molgen.Shape.none)
       gen=molgen.Generators(30,30,30)
       gen.addMolecule(mol1,20)
       gen.outPutMST("test")

+      mol1 = molgen.Object("mol1.xml", 65, molgen.Shape.none)
+      gen=molgen.Generators(30,30,30)
+      gen.addMolecule(mol1,20)
+      gen.outPutXML("test")

 Molecule definition
 -------------------